 How To Use The Butterfly Bush In The Landscape

-Because this shrub does attract pollinators so well, it is very often used as the basis of a butterfly garden.
+Because butterfly bushes attract pollinators so well, it is very often used as the basis of a butterfly garden.
 The fragrant blooms are abundant, providing nectar for pollinators and hummingbirds throughout the summer months and well into the autumn if you take the care to deadhead the spent flowers throughout the blooming season.

-The bushes have a pleasingly rounded form and make a nice hedge or backdrop for a natural garden planted with a wide variety of native plants that can provide habitat for local wildlife once it has been drawn in by the nectar feast offered by the summer lilac.
+The butterfly bushes have a pleasingly rounded form and make a nice hedge or backdrop for a natural garden planted with a wide variety of native plants that can provide habitat for local wildlife once it has been drawn in by the nectar feast offered by the summer lilac.

 No matter what your conditions, the summer lilac will probably grow well for you.
 The only conditions that will kill this hardy deciduous shrub are soggy soil and lack of sun.

 Butterfly bushes thrive when provided with a loose, well-drained soil and plenty of full sun.
 They prefer a pH of 6.0-7.0, but this is not absolutely essential.

 Buddleia care requires very little in the way of fertilizer.
-They are quite drought tolerant and very cold hardy.
+Butterfly bushes are quite drought tolerant and very cold hardy.

-In the coldest climates, they may die back all the way to the ground during winter, but they will quickly spring to life with new shoots and more blossoms than ever before when the weather warms up.
+In the coldest climates, they may die back all the way to the ground during winter, but they will quickly spring to life with new growth and more blossoms than ever before when the weather warms up.

 Planting The Butterfly Bush In The Garden

 The rough and tough butterfly bush plant does not require too much attention to keep it in good shape.
 Below covers the basics of growing the buddleia plant in the garden.

 - Butterfly bushes grow best when planted during late fall or early spring.

 - They require medium fertile well-drained soil to grow.

-- The main concern with these plants is space.
-Most types of butterfly bushes grow 6–12 feet tall and 4–16 feet wide.
+- The main concern with the butterfly bush is space.
+Most types of butterfly bushes grow 6’–12′ feet tall and 4’–16′ feet wide.
 Always give the plant some extra room.

 - Choose a space with partial sun and partial shade.